Toll Free:

 To back these two APIs, we have a service named IProductService in the service layer of the solution.
 This service takes care of the connectivity with repository section and data source (can be a database or any external system).

 Please note, these two action methods do not have any dependency or common in between apart from the service being used over here and nothing major is happening within those API bodies apart from consuming the IProductService methods.
+To improve this design, REPR proposes to embrace an API endpoint as the fundamental building block of the APIs instead of having controllers.

 Custom Approach

+Let’s check how we can improve this pattern using REPR custom code.
 In REPR, one file represents one endpoint instead of one file having all API endpoints.
 Here to break the AddProduct & GetAll APIs into two files you have to create two separates .cs files within Controller folder.
 To make life easier in future you will place these two files in a Product folder within the Controller folder for better maintainability.
+A better approach to move the Product folder into a separate folder called Endpoint outside of Controller folder to distinguish the endpoints with controllers.

 api/product/getall API